kjscedev/Abhiyantriki_2020/README.md

   - [ ] overflowing fields
 - [ ] add correct navbar to all pages
 - [ ] update links in all pages
+- [ ] add links to footer more sections
 - [ ] add footer to all pages